 In the late 1800s, the opportunity to own land drew homesteaders from Europe, who began widespread agricultural pursuits across the prairies.
 Today in Bearspaw, the raising of livestock, mostly beef cattle and horses, hay and green fodder, and cereal crops are the predominant forms of agriculture.
 Active farmland is primarily found in large unsubdivided parcels that are owned by a limited number of long-time residents.
 Smaller agricultural parcels, such as equestrian facilities and horticultural operations, can also be seen on the landscape.
 Large segments of Bearspaw's farmland have experienced a transition from agriculture to residential uses over the past 50 years.
 Shifts in agricultural markets and the growth of residential and commercial developments have diminished opportunities to expand traditional agricultural operations and lessened the viability of traditional agricultural pursuits.
-However, the County has adopted Policy C-508 supporting the Right To Farm, which refers to the province's Agricultural Operations Practices Act, which establishes a legislative framework for farming practices in Alberta.
+However, the County has adopted policies supporting Right To Farm Legislation, which protects farming operations from nuisance lawsuits where producers are following land use bylaws, generally accepted agricultural practices, and any regulations that are established by the Minister.
+In addition, the Province administers the Agricultural Operations Practices Act, which further establishes a framework for farming in Alberta.